 I’m often tempted to ask physical fans how many Cups Detroit would have won without the “soft” and “weak” influence of our European players?
 It would be an almost terminal question, to the point of it being rhetorical, so I’ve yet to ask it.
 I’m not a traditionalist, or a purist even.
 Yet there are some traditions worth preserving, and the dropping of gloves for some fisticuffs is one of them.

-Topics: Keep Fighting In Hockey
+Tags: Keep Fighting In Hockey